kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

 When you set `workEmail` you force unwrap the first email address found.
-Because RWConnect uses email to keep in touch with your friends, all of your contacts must have email address.
+Because RWConnect uses email to keep in touch with your friends, all of your contacts must have email addresses.
 If force unwrapping like this makes you twitchy, don't worry — you'll fix it later! :]

-### Adding New Friends to the Friends List
+### Adding new friends to the friends List

 Return to **FriendsViewController.swift** and add the following lines to `contactPicker(_:didSelectContacts:)`: